hldohaga/upfnabp/litlead.md

 This UK- nation based data is used consistently in UK studies, but has no analogue across the world.
 Instead age at completion of education, or income are often used internationally.

-## Bias

-Selection bias was approached by using random selection of participants using a carefully constructed stratification model.
-Addresses were selected by postal units to ensure geographic spread of participants.
-This ensured that whilst random the sample remained representative.

-Take up and Drop out bias was approached by ensuring that sample sizing included scope for this to enable comparable sample sizes across annual waves.

-Social desirability bias acknowledges that participants remember and record intake framed by their beliefs about the needs of the study, and their beliefs about what is perceived as being healthy.
-To examine this, in the first wave a double labelled water study was incorporated.
-This compared reported energy intake with measured values @lennox .

-Finally bias at the analysis stage used weighting to standardise the sample for several variables.
-Those selected were Age, Sex, region and IMD.
-Weights are available for different levels of analysis as participants who did not complete the initial interview were not selected for subsequent blood analysis.

-Sensitivity analysis looked to see how the variables changed over the survey years after weighting.
-This is intended to assess changes in sampling over the course of the study.

 ## Study Size

 A sample size calculation for this secondary analysis is available in appendix 1 the initial proposal from OpenEpi @openepi2021 .